joomla/joomla-framework/docs/introduction.md

 JPATH\_PLATFORM  | The path to the Joomla Framework (where `loader.php` or `platform.php` is located, usually in the same folder as `import.php`).
 IS\_WIN          | A boolean value, true if the platform is Microsoft Windows based.
 IS\_MAC          | A boolean value, true if the platform is Apple OSX based.
-IS\_UNIX         | A bollean value, true is the platform is some flavor or Unix, Linux or similar (but not Mac).
+IS\_UNIX         | A boolean value, true is the platform is some flavor or Unix, Linux or similar (but not Mac).

 The bootstrap file will load the `JPlatform` and `JLoader` classes and also `JFactory`, `JException` (legacy), `JObject`, `JRequest` (legacy), `JText`